 Information About the COVID-19 Vaccines

-The Food and Drug Administration has granted full approval to the Pfizer-BioNTech COVID-19 vaccine for people ages 16 and older.
+The Food and Drug Administration has granted full approval to the Pfizer-BioNTech COVID-19 vaccine for people ages 16 and older, and to the Moderna vaccine for those 18 and older.
 Children ages 5 to 15 may receive the Pfizer-BioNTech vaccine under emergency use authorization (EUA).
-Also under EUA, the Moderna vaccine is available to those 17 and older, and the Johnson & Johnson vaccine is available to those 18 and older.
+Also under EUA, the Johnson & Johnson vaccine is available to those 18 and older.

 Five Things to Know About Vaccines - Updated 1/7/22

 - En español - Updated 1/7/22

 Patients ages 12 and up can use this link to make an appointment for a first dose or booster shot of the Pfizer-BioNTech vaccine at Mount Sinai.
 (Appointments for second doses will be made at the time you receive the first dose.)

 Patients ages 5-11 can be scheduled for vaccination appointments through their doctor's office.

 You can also check the New York State, New York City, New Jersey, or Connecticut websites for other locations that offer appointments or walk-in vaccination.
 New York City is also offering in-home vaccinations for all residents 12 and over, as well as mobile vaccination vans.

 Patients ages 16 to 18 need parental/guardian consent for vaccination.
 Patients ages 5 to 15 must be accompanied by a parent or guardian.